kmcclive/tricycle/README.md

 * Crops to a selected aspect ratio
 * Reduces noise in video
 * Overlays subtitles (all or forced only)
-* Supports mutliple audio tracks in mono, stereo, 5.1 surround, or 7.1 surround
+* Supports mutliple audio tracks in mono, stereo, 5.1 surround, or 7.1 surround (copy/passthru to MKV only)

 ## System Requirements
 ### macOS